Conflict of Interest

 As one method of preventing, monitoring, managing, and resolving conflicts of interest, the Institutional Review Board (IRB) requires full disclosure of conflicts of interest by investigators.
 Full disclosure demonstrates good faith and protects the integrity of the research and the reputation of the institution and the investigator.

-The policies to identify and manage institutional, IRB member and investigator conflicts of interest with research conducted at Marshall University are described in the Human Research Protection Program Standard Operating Procedures Manual (see the Conflict of Interest Chapter).
+The policies to identify and manage institutional, IRB member and investigator conflicts of interest with research conducted at Marshall University are described in the Human Research Protection Program Standard Operating Procedures (SOP) Manual (see the Conflict of Interest Chapter).

 For information or assistance regarding Conflict of Interest matters, contact Amy Melton, 304.696.4365.